Governor, State of Oklahoma

 HB 1853, the Rx for Oklahoma Act, was passed by the Oklahoma State Legislature in 2005.
-This program assists uninsured or underinsured Oklahomans in obtaining medications through pharmaceutical assistance plans.
+Rx for Oklahoma assists uninsured or underinsured Oklahomans in obtaining medications through pharmaceutical assistance plans.
 The legislature appropriated funding in the amount of one million dollars to establish the Rx for Oklahoma Program in 2005.
-The Oklahoma Department of Commerce administers the program and disburses the funds through Oklahoma Community Action Agencies to provide the service on a statewide basis.
-The Rx Oklahoma program has a statewide toll free number to ease access to assistance that took more than 5,000 calls in state fiscal year 2009.
-The Rx Oklahoma program coordinates with the Department of Human Services Aging Services Division, Oklahoma’s Area Agencies on Aging (AAAs), the Senior Health Insurance Counseling Program (SHIP) in the Oklahoma Insurance Department, and the Oklahoma Rx Discount through the Oklahoma Pharmacy Connection Council.
+The Oklahoma Department of Commerce (ODOC) administers the program and disburses the funds through Oklahoma Community Action Agencies to provide the service on a statewide basis.
+The Rx for Oklahoma program has a statewide toll free number to ease access to assistance that took more than 7,000 calls in state fiscal year 2010.
+The Rx for Oklahoma program coordinates with the Department of Human Services (OKDHS) Aging Services Division, Oklahoma’s Area Agencies on Aging (AAAs), the Senior Health Insurance Counseling Program (SHIP) in the Oklahoma Insurance Department, and the Oklahoma Health Care Authority (OHCA) through the Oklahoma Pharmacy Connection Council.

 Rx For Oklahoma (Oklahoma Department of Commerce)

-- Approximately 3,900 new Clients received free or discounted medications
+- Approximately 3,100 new clients received free or discounted medications

-- Assistance with approximately four (4) prescriptions per month
+- Each client was assisted with approximately seven (7) prescriptions per month

 Senior Health Insurance Counseling Program (SHIP) (Oklahoma Insurance Department)

-- The Senior Health Insurance Counseling Program and the Senior Medicare Patrol (SMP) assisted 8,757 clients in 2009.
-More than 10,000 Oklahomans attended presentations about the program, and more than 22,000 were reached through health fairs.
+SHIP and the Senior Medicare Patrol (SMP) assisted 14,661 clients in 2010.
+More than 16,800 Oklahomans attended presentations about the program, and almost 24,000 were reached through health fairs.
 The majority of the clients were between 65 and 74 years old.
-Disabled beneficiaries numbered more than 1,500, and 3,327 persons receiving counseling were eligible for low-income assistance.
-The SHIP program reached 3,700 homebound beneficiaries.
-The Senior Medicare Patrol, a program targeted on Medicare fraud, waste and abuse, reached more than 8,600 at group education events and provided one-on-one counseling sessions with or on behalf of beneficiaries.
+Disabled beneficiaries numbered more than 1,900, and 2,658 persons receiving counseling were eligible for low-income assistance.
+The Senior Medicare Patrol, a program targeted on Medicare fraud, waste and abuse, reached 8,801 people at group education events and provided one-on-one counseling sessions with or on behalf of beneficiaries.

 Oklahoma Rx Discount Drug Card Program (Oklahoma Health Care Authority)

-- The Oklahoma Rx Discount card is a prescription discount card program created by the state of Oklahoma to provide discounts on prescription drugs for residents of Oklahoma.
-The program is overseen by the Oklahoma Health Care Authority.
-CVS Caremark administers the program, which is a fee-based program with enrollment costs of lower income beneficiaries covered by the State of Oklahoma.
-The program provided almost 10,000 discounted prescriptions during 2009.
-Yearly cost savings over retail was about $280,500, which included about $12,400 on brand names and $268,000 on generic drugs.
+The Oklahoma Rx Discount card was a prescription discount card program created by the state of Oklahoma to provide discounts on prescription drugs for residents of Oklahoma.
+The program, overseen by the Oklahoma Health Care Authority (OHCA), ended Sept.
+2010.
+The program provided 10,779 discounted prescriptions from Jan.-Sept.
+2010 and enrolled 613 new Oklahomans.
+Yearly cost savings over retail was about $367,934, which included about $20,817 on brand names and $347,117 on generic drugs.